Why Use Instagram for Business?

 - The ability to post on a video platform known as IGTV

-Let’s look at one of the most obvious reasons, Instagram’s format.
-Instagram is based on visual content.
-This is particularly useful for e-commerce businesses who want to showcase their products to prospects and customers alike.
-Whether you’re using photos, videos, or stories, Instagram lets you market what you sell in an unbeatable way.
+Let’s look at one of the most apparent reasons, Instagram’s format.
+Instagram is inherently visual.
+Instagram’s visual nature makes it particularly useful for e-commerce businesses that want to showcase their products to prospects and customers alike.
+Whether you’re using photos, videos, or stories, Instagram lets you market what you sell in various unique ways!

-According to recent research, 72% of users report making a purchase decision after viewing a particular product on the app.
-This can be anything from makeup to shoes to clothing.
-It’s incredible — the power of visuals when it comes to convincing people to buy something.
+According to a recent study by CreditCards.com, 72% of millennials report making a purchase decision after viewing a particular product on social media.
+Those decisions can be anything from makeup to shoes to clothing.
+The power of visuals is incredible when convincing people to buy something.